 Common dietary triggers of cramping or bloating include foods that cause flatulence, such as:

 Other foods that can trigger flares include:

 - some candies

-- products with caffeine in them, which may be due to sugar, sorbitol, or caffeine intolerance rather than IBS
+- products with caffeine in them (though symptoms with these may be due to sugar, sorbitol, or caffeine intolerance rather than IBS)

 - genetic factors